pandas-dev/pandas-governance/governance.md

 ===========

-The pandas Project (The Project) is an open source software project affiliated with the 501(c)3 NumFocus Foundation.
+The pandas Project (The Project) is an open source software project affiliated with the 501(c)3 NumFOCUS Foundation.
 The goal of The Project is to develop open source software for data ingest, data preparation, data analysis, and data visualization for the Python programming language.
 The Software developed by The Project is released under the BSD (or similar) open source license,